Police search for van that killed one, injured three at Dutch concert

 “The bus is being sought,” the statement said.

-An alert service sent by emergency authorities to cell phones in the area warned people to be alert for a Fiat Diablo with the number 257 as part of its license plate.
+An alert service sent by emergency authorities to cell phones in the area warned people to be alert for a Fiat Doblo with the number 257 as part of its license plate.

 RTL news reported that a trauma helicopter, ambulances and a heavy police presence were at the scene.